tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 - Kostantinos Pantelios (mainly client-side)
 - [Giorgio Agugiaro](mailto:g.agugiaro@tudelft.nl) (mainly server-side)

-With kind suggestions, contributions and feedback by Camilo León-Sánchez (TU Delft), Claus Nagel and Zhihang Yao (VirtualCitySystems GmbH).
+With additional kind suggestions and feedback by Camilo León-Sánchez (TU Delft), Claus Nagel and Zhihang Yao (VirtualCitySystems GmbH).

 # Disclaimer
-This work started as a TU Delft MSc Thesis in Geomatics by Konstantinos Pantelios.
+This work started as a [TU Delft](www.tudelft.nl) MSc Thesis in [Geomatics](https://www.tudelft.nl/en/education/programmes/masters/geomatics/msc-geomatics) by Konstantinos Pantelios.
 If you would like to read more about his work, it is available [here](http://resolver.tudelft.nl/uuid:fb532bef-81b9-482b-921a-e7ce907cb544).
-The 3D Geoinformation group at TU Delft has created this fork of the initial GitHub repository to continue development in the future.
+The [3D Geoinformation group](https://3d.bk.tudelft.nl/) at TU Delft has created this fork of the initial GitHub repository to continue development in the future.
 You are kindly invited to submit issues (and ideas, and suggestions!) to THIS repository.